-Images of Corneal Foreign Body (1)
+Images of Corneal Foreign Body: Symptoms and Treatment (1)

 A corneal foreign body occurs when the cornea has a piece of foreign matter lodged in it.
 The most common types of foreign bodies include particles of dust, debris (eg, metal, wood), paint chips, and plant materials.